onejustice/ca_census_data/README.md

 Data is obtained from U.S. Census Bureau, 2017 American Community Survey 5-Year Estimates, using the R package "tidycensus".

+## Viewing and downloading data

+Data is provided in csv format.

+* To view, click on the hyperlink for the file
-To download any file locally, simply right click on the link.
+* To download to your machine, right click (Windows)

 ## Data available: